nfultz/nfultz.github.io/notes/chrome-tgs.md

 and posted it on Github.
 When Chrome 90 actually ships, maybe I'll upload it to the Chrome Store just to see if there's interest.

-In the meantime, I wish the TMS fork's maintainer luck and figures out a way to make it work.
+In the meantime, I wish the new fork's maintainer luck and I hope he figures out a way to make it work.